 COVID diagnosis is a 'wake up call,' Ascension president encourages vaccines after testing positive for virus

-GONZALES - The Ascension Parish President tested positive for coronavirus, his government spokesperson said in a statement Tuesday.
+GONZALES - The Ascension Parish President tested positive for coronavirus, despite being fully vaccinated.

-His symptoms are described as mild.
+Clint Cointment's symptoms are described as mild, his government spokesperson said in a statement Tuesday.
 He'll work from home while he gets healthy.

-“The Delta variant does not discriminate against anyone,” Clint Cointment said in a statement.
+“The Delta variant does not discriminate against anyone,” Cointment said in a statement.

 He said he hopes his diagnosis is a "wake up call" and encouraged "everyone to get vaccinated, as this can lessen